 - (1) To be judged as a pleasure class based on manners, consistency, and way of going. - (2) Horses will be required to work both ways of the ring.
-The appropriate gait calls are as follows: "Favorite Walk, Favorite Intermediate Gait, and Favorite Third Gait".
+The appropriate gait calls are as follows: walk, pleasure gait, extended pleasure gait.
 For example, Paso Finos will be required to walk, corto, and largo.
 Horses will be required to stand quietly and back.
-Walking and racking horses are ineligible to compete in this class.
-Junior and Senior riders will compete in the same class. - (3) Refer to the annual class list for cross-entry rules and footnotes.
+Walking and racking horses are ineligible to compete in this class. - (3) Junior and Senior riders will compete in the same class. - (4) Refer to the annual class list for cross-entry rules and footnotes.
 A horse/rider combination can only enter one 3-Gaited Pleasure Class (Walking Horse, Racking Horse or Other).